seacode/gmacs/examples/smbkc_18/doc/smbkc.md

   4. Natural mortality.

-# I. Projections and Future Outlook
+# I. Projections and outlook

-The outlook for recruitment looks relatively pessimistic.
-The dynamic-$B_0$ analysis, which removes historical fishing and projects the population based on estimated recruitments, indicates that the effect of fishing has reduced the stock to about 181%.
-The other aspects of depletion (ignoring stock-recruit relationship) may reflect variable  survival rates due to environmental conditions and range shifts.
+The outlook for recruitment is quite pessimistic and given the abundance relative to the proxy $B_\mathit{MSY}$, further reductions from fishing should be avoided.
+The NMFS survey results in 2018 noted much warmer conditions than normal with an absence of a "cold pool" in the region.
+This could have detrimental effects on the SMBKC stocks and should be carefully monitored.
+Relative to the impact of historical fishing, we again conducted a "dynamic-$B_0$" analysis.
+This procedure simply projects the population based on estimated recruitment but removes the effect of fishing.
+For the reference case, this suggests that the impact of fishing has reduced to stock to about 60% of what it would have been in the absence of fishing (Figure \ref{fig:dynB0}) .
+The other non-fishing contributors to the observed depleted stock trend (ignoring stock-recruit relationship) may reflect variable  survival rates due to environmental conditions and also range shifts.

 # J. Acknowledgements

-We thank the Crab Plan Team, Doug Pengilly for reviewing the earlier draft of this manuscript.
-Some materials in the report are from the SAFE report prepared by Bill Gaeuman in 2014.
-We thank Andre Punt for his input into the Gmacs model and for finding the error in the old SMBKC model code.
+We thank the Crab Plan Team and AFSC staff for reviewing an earlier draft of this report and Andre Punt for his input into refinements to the Gmacs model code.

 # K. References